Optykan/2019HackTheNorthBackend/README.md

 I'm using SQLAlchemy with a custom Association object called `Junction`.
 This object represents a many to many user to skill relationship, and stores the user's associated rating on a Junction object.

+# Next Steps

+Obviously this is far from perfect, but first things first we should probably finish the requirements.
+Then after that to ensure consistent development across all platforms, we should containerize the application.
+This would also be convenient for scaling up to more users with kubernetes stack (or is that too extra?).

+We might also want to authenticate each endpoint by way of JWT bearer tokens.

 ## Running

 `pip install -r requirements.txt` will get all your requirements, or so I've been told.